Gradient Flow Through Diagram Expansions: Learning Regimes and Explicit Solutions

 \section{Literature survey}

-Our work is not based directly on any of the present works we are aware of.
+Our work is not based directly on any of the existing works we are aware of.
 Nevertheless, it draws connections with numerous topics, namely: (1) modular arithmetic as a supervised learning problem, (2) infinitely wide networks, (3) gradient descent dynamics on linear networks, (4) matrix factorization, (5) diagrammatic methods in Deep Learning, and (6) parameter expansions.
-We overview the first topic in \cref{app:modular_addition} and all the rest below.
+We overview the first topic in \cref{app:modular_addition} and the remaining topics below.